como-leer-pulsador-con-micropython

 time.sleep(0.01) # Small pause to avoid repeated readings

-In this code, after detecting a change in the button’s state, we wait for 50 ms before reading the state again.
-This helps to avoid false detections due to bounce.
+In this code, after detecting a change in the button state, we wait 50 ms before reading the state again.
+This helps avoid false detections due to bounce.

 There are other ways to manage bounce.
-This is simple and hence widely used, but for complicated applications, better methods may be necessary.
+This one is simple, and therefore very used, but for complex applications better methods may be necessary.

 Practical Examples